 - By Frank Tiboni

-Last week, the Government Accountability Office denied the protests of CherryRoad Technologies and EDS regarding the award of the Army Knowledge Online (AKO) Enterprise Services contract in July to an industry team led by Lockheed Martin.
+The Government Accountability Office has denied the protests of CherryRoad Technologies and EDS regarding the award of the Army Knowledge Online (AKO) Enterprise Services contract in July to an industry team led by Lockheed Martin.

-CherryRoad filed a protest based on a matter of interpretation.
-EDS officials believed the Army did not select the best-value proposal.
+CherryRoad filed a protest on the basis of matter of interpretation.
+EDS believed the Army did not select the best proposal based on best value.

-The Army awarded Lockheed Martin a $152.1 million contract for one year with six option years.
-Under the performance-based contract, the company and its team will administer the service's Web portal, which now has 1.8 million subscribers, and oversee its knowledge management program.
+The Army awarded a $152.1 million contract for one year with six option years to Lockheed Martin this summer.
+Under the performance-based contract, the company and its team members will administer the service’s Web portal and oversee its knowledge management program.